chikingsley/episodic/planning/planning-v4/french-course-transcripts/Pimsleur/Full Combined Files/pimsleur_french_1_full.md

 [French Narrator]
 Écouter et répéter.
 [Male Speaker]
-Alors à cette heure.
+Alors à sept heure.
 [Male Speaker]
-Alors à cette heure.
+Alors à sept heure.
 [Narrator]
 What is the French word for "then" or "in that case"?
 [Male Speaker]